Yoav666s/dnd-wiki/collections/_monsters/basic-rules/constrictor-snake.md

 traits: ""
 actions: |
   **Bite.** Melee Weapon Attack: +4 to hit, reach 5 ft., one creature.
 Hit: 5 (1d6 + 2) piercing damage.

   **Constrict.** Melee Weapon Attack: +4 to hit, reach 5 ft., one creature.
 Hit: 6 (1d8 + 2) bludgeoning damage, and the target is grappled (escape DC 14).
 Until this grapple ends, the creature is restrained, and the snake can't constrict another target.
-legendary_actions: ""
 excerpt: "Large Beast, Unaligned"
 source: "Basic Rules"
 ---